-David Connor Castellani - 20 year old brutally beaten on video Atlantic City police officers
+David Connor Castellani - 20 year old brutally beaten on video bY Atlantic City police officers

 Castellani told CNN that during the incident “I was just basically rolling up in a ball — I wasn’t resisting, I told them that, and they continued to beat me.
 I was holding on for life when the dog bit me.”

-On June 15th, David Connor Castellani Jr. visited the Tropicana Casino and Hotel in Atlantic City for the night.
+On June 15, 2013, David Connor Castellani Jr. visited the Tropicana Casino and Hotel in Atlantic City for the night.
 After being over-served at several drinking establishments at the Tropicana, Castellani was told to leave because he was under the legal drinking age.
-After he left, a video surveillance tape caught his interactions with police officers Lorady, Law, Harper, Sendrick, Rogers, and Wheaten.
+After he left, video surveillance tape caught his interactions with police officers Lorady, Law, Harper, Sendrick, Rogers, and Wheaten.

 Castellani approached Officers Lorady, Law, Sendrick, and Rogers, to ask for assistance in locating some friends.
 Instead of assisting him, the officers questioned Castellani and conducted a pat down.
 He is seen on the videotape cooperating with the officer’s requests.
 The officers mocked and ridiculed him and did nothing to assist him.
 Instead, they ordered him to the other side of Pacific Ave.

 Castellani complied and crossed the street, but began verbally responding to the officer’s continual taunts.
 In response, Officers Lorady, Law, Sendrick and Rogers ran at Castellani, tackled him to the ground, and began beating him.
 The officers punched, kicked, kneed and clubbed the twenty year old.
 Officer Harper, who arrived belatedly, kneed Castellani before successfully placing one of his hands in handcuffs.